 All parents want their children to experience success in life.
 Achieving literacy is crucial to our kids’ future well-being.
 As parents we play a crucial role in our children’s successful reading development.
 What can we do to help our beginning readers achieve success?
 Fortunately, you don’t have to be a reading specialist to help your little one become a champion reader.
 Red Apple Reading has 5 simple tips for parents who wish to nurture their little one’s literary development.

 Don’t you just love new beginnings?
+There is something special about a fresh start!
 The New Year lies before us like a blank slate.
+All the mistakes and bad decisions of 2014 are behind us.
 What hopes and dreams do you have for your family this year?
 Sometimes the best resolutions are the simple ones.
-In the everyday business of life, we often lose the little moments that make family meaningful.
+In the everyday business of life, sometimes we lose the little moments that make family meaningful.
 This year why not resolve to spend more time together?
 Red Apple Reading has a few suggestions on how you can get your crew together more often this year.